RogerHuauya/RogerHuauya.github.io-old/_pages/about.md

 During my undergraduate program, I spent almost three years in a research laboratory called LIIARPI (stands for Laboratory of artificial intelligence, robotics and image processing).
 During this time, I was part of three formative research projects funded by the university.

+As part of my commitment to my hemophilia community, I volunteer as a committee member in a non-profit organitation called ASPEH (Asociación peruana de hemophilia - Peruvian Association of hemophilia).
+I manage the official Facebook account of [ASPEH](https://www.facebook.com/AspehPeru) and I am in charge of posting about important events such as online events, related national issues and answering messages from our community.
+I am also supporting the [official website](https://hemofiliaperu.org/).
+I am part of a team in which develops plans to organize health seminars about important issues about hemophilia.

 In my leisure time, I usually like to walk or run alone.
 Sometimes I like to play videogames with close friends, specially Call of Duty: Warzone.